The internet is the glue that binds the entire world, allowing disparate cultures to use the same services and experience the same things.

-Those who form the desire to start targeting other markets will understandably start conducting online research, and this may well lead them to a couple of terms.
+Those who desire to target other markets will understandably start conducting online research, which may lead them to a couple of terms.
 One they can easily interpret (“website translation”) and another that seems mildly confusing (“website localization”).
 Are they ultimately the same thing but in different words?
 Or is there some other explanation?

-If you’re going to adapt your website for fresh audiences, this is something you need to know.
-To that end, let’s get into the difference between website translation and website localization.
+If you adapt your website for new audiences, you need to know this.
+To that end, let’s understand the difference between website translation and website localization.

 Translation concentrates on embracing new languages

-Website translation is fairly simple in principle, involving precisely what you’d expect.
-If your content is currently only available in English, you’re missing out: there are many millions of people out there who either don’t speak any English or speak enough to understand it when needed but would much rather read content in their native tongues.
-No matter how many languages you learn, it’s always going to be easiest to use the one you grew up with.
+Website translation is simple in principle, involving precisely what you’d expect.
+Suppose your content is currently only available in English.
+In that case, you’re missing out: many millions of people either don’t speak any English or speak enough to understand it when needed but would much rather read content in their native tongues.
+No matter how many languages you learn, it will always be easiest to use the one you grew up with.

 Note that translation isn’t inherently about location (which is just one part of the difference here).
 Many countries (indeed, many areas) are home to plenty of people who have either immigrated or come from immigrant communities and consequently speak other languages.
 A business with no aspirations to sell overseas can still see strong value in translating its website.

 Additionally, the translation process naturally caters to the nature of the required languages rather than that of other countries.
-Think about how a foreign site translated into generic English would read as grammatically correct but be rather stilted and absent of cultural references (including slang terms) that might allow it to feel more natural.
+Think about how a foreign site translated into generic English would read as grammatically correct but be rather stilted and absent cultural references (including slang terms) that might make it more natural.